adamyonk/adamyonk.com/src/pages/blog/2015-10-12-jekyll-and-webpack.md

 }
 ```

-The `{ raw: true }` bit in the options is important, otherwise `BannerPlugin` will output the passed string as a comment and Liquid won't know about it.
+The `javascript±{ raw: true }` bit in the options is important, otherwise `BannerPlugin` will output the passed string as a comment and Liquid won't know about it.

 When Jekyll picks up my built bundle to compile it into `/_site`, it will now have the triple-dashes prepended to the file.
 I use the `style-loader` with Webpack so that I can `require` styles in my JavaScript and have them written to the document `<head>`.
 So now I'll be able to use Liquid tags for things like this: